kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 On more serious occasions, like when Vespasian earnestly asked him, "Teach me what a good king should do," Apollonius is said to have replied with something like this:

-^You ask something that can't be taught.
+> You ask something that can't be taught.
 Kingship is the greatest thing a mortal can achieve; it can't be taught.
 But I will tell you what to do to be a good king.
 Don't value wealth that is hoarded—how is that better than sand randomly piled up?
 Nor wealth that comes from heavily taxing people—gold acquired through suffering is vile.
 You'll use wealth best if you meet the needs of the poor and protect the wealth of those who have much.
 Be wary of the power to do whatever you want, and you'll use it more wisely.

-^Don't cut off the ears of corn that stand out taller than the others—Aristotle's advice here isn't fair.
+> Don't cut off the ears of corn that stand out taller than the others—Aristotle's advice here isn't fair.
 Instead, remove the discontent like weeds from the corn, and make it clear to troublemakers that you are a force to be reckoned with—not by saying "I will punish you," but by implying "I will do so."
 Follow the law, O prince, because you will create better laws if you respect the law yourself.
 Honor the Gods even more; you have received great gifts from them and pray for great things.
 Act like a king in matters of the state, but in personal matters, behave like an ordinary person.

 The passage continues with similar advice, demonstrating a deep understanding of human nature.
 If we think this is just a rhetorical exercise by Philostratus and not based on what Apollonius actually said, we must hold a higher opinion of the rhetorician than his other works suggest.

 There is an interesting Socratic dialogue between Thespesion, the leader of the Gymnosophist community, and Apollonius about the Greek and Egyptian ways of representing the Gods.
 It goes somewhat like this:

-^"What!
+> "What!
 Are we to believe," said Thespesion, "that artists like Phidias and Praxiteles went to heaven, observed the forms of the Gods, and then created their art based on that, or was it something else that inspired them?"
 "Yes, something else," replied Apollonius, "something filled with wisdom."
 "What was that?
 Surely, you can't say it was anything other than imitation?"
 "It was imagination—a craft far wiser than imitation; for imitation only recreates what it has seen, while imagination creates what it has never seen, envisioning it in its true essence."

 According to Apollonius, imagination is one of the most powerful faculties because it allows us to get closer to the truth.
 It is commonly believed that Greek sculpture was solely a celebration of physical beauty, lacking any spiritual significance.
 It was seen as an idealization of form, features, limbs, and muscles—an empty praise of the physical without any true basis in reality.
 However, Apollonius argued that Greek sculpture brings us closer to the truth, as Pythagoras and Plato had also claimed, and as wise people continue to teach.
 He meant this literally, not in a vague or fanciful way.